Thousands bypass airport border checks

 Thousands miss airport border checks through misdirection

-More than 11,000 air passengers accidently bypassed UK border checks between 2013 and 2017 through misdirection, figures have shown.
+More than 11,000 air passengers accidentally bypassed UK border checks between 2013 and 2017 through misdirection, figures have shown.

 Home Office figures show the number of misdirected passengers increased by 70% from 1,364 in 2016 to 2,328 in 2017.